School Safety and Behavioral Threat Assessment

 Research demonstrates that most of these incidents can be prevented.
 Meaning, somewhere during the development of the violent act an intervention could take place.
 Eventually the warning sign includes sharing plans with others and this typically means an act of violence is growing closer.
 This article discusses how the FBI has been using behavior threat assessment for years to prevent violence.

 Behavioral threat assessment is an evidence-based approach that helps schools identify students who may pose a threat, intervene with resources, and ultimately prevent future violent acts.
 The end result of an effective process is improved school safety.
+A valuable resource from the FBI, at this link is guidance regarding threat assessment.

 The details of the process of threat assessment are described below: